Mohammed-Ryiad-Eiadeh/Finding-Max-Clique-Using-Several-Optimization-Algorithm-Like-Crow-Search-and-Cuckoo-Search-/README.md

 Approximation algorithms have proved that they could achieve reasonable solutions.
 This paper proposed a novel approach based on Crow Search and Jaya algorithms called Improved Binary Cuckoo Search Algorithm (BHA) with Binary Jaya Optimizer (JO) called (IBCSA-BJO) to solve this problem.
-IBCSABJO includes Opposition-Based Learning, transfer functions, Lévy flight, mutation, Xor, 1-point crossover, repairing method, and the fitness function.
+IBCSA-BJO includes Opposition-Based Learning, transfer functions, Lévy flight, mutation, Xor, 1-point crossover, repairing method, and the fitness function.
 The improvement techniques were used to improve the initial population diversity, improve the searching capabilities and to a void the trap of local optima.
 Transfer